 All your reps should be on a SIP!
 A SIP is a Sales Improvement Program.
 If you want to proactively manage performance, every sales rep in the organization should focus on at least one area of improvement to take their performance to the next level.
 Even your STARS have opportunities for improvement that can take them to a higher level of performance.
 You can call it a SIP or a coaching journey.
 Regardless, proactive sales managers are always looking to elevate the performance of each of their sales reps to maximize results.

 Every rep should be on a program as a means of improving their performance.
-Companies who are truly performance based should be focused on continual improvement from all their sales reps.
-If a rep is not performing, you need to be clear, concise and expeditious when addressing a performance improvement program.
+Companies that are truly performance-based should be focused on continual improvement from all their sales reps.
+If a rep is not performing, you must be clear, concise and expeditious when addressing a performance improvement program.